 Prospective students are encouraged to visit the department faculty pages, which provide information about individual faculty teaching and research interests.
 Program requirements are available by clicking on the appropriate degree to the right.

 All accepted PhD students are automatically awarded funding in the form of teaching assistantships.
 There is no departmental funding available at the MA level.

 Materials must be received by the Office of Graduate Studies by the date below:

 Graduate-level applications consist of two types of required materials: university requirements and supplemental materials.
 All applicants are required to upload electronically (PDF and Word formats are acceptable) directly to UIC.
 Hard copies sent via snail mail will not be considered.
 Application documents received after the above deadline are not guaranteed to be reviewed.
 Applications may take up to 5-7 days to approve document upload, so applicants are encouraged to give themselves plenty of time to plan accordingly.

 Instructions for electronically uploading materials can be found on the Admissions and Records website.
-Download the department's helpful tips and quick reference admissions checklist.

 The Office of Admissions and Records requires you to upload or submit the following materials online directly to its basic credentials unit: